HEP-FCC/FCCAnalyses/examples/FCCee/weaver/README.md

 Overlays each pfcand/jet observable for two samples with a ratio panel — used to check feature agreement across generators or productions.

-## Model

-`analysis_inference.py` points at the ONNX model + preprocessing JSON.
-The number of output classes and the input feature list are read from the JSON, so switching models (5- vs 7-class, different training) needs no code change beyond the paths at the top.